ChasiTony/dach/docs/source/index.rst

 Welcome to dach |release| documentation!
 ========================================

-dach is a Django reusable app that aids a developer to integrate its Django web application with Atlassian HipChat.
+dach is a python library for the  Django web framework that aids developers to build Atlassian HipChat addons.